 All the headlines I saw about this story would lead you to believe that the vaccine cured her breast cancer.
 That is not what happened.
 As the developer of the vaccine, Dr. Keith Knudson explained: “We saw some evidence of elimination of the tumor, as well, as some evidence of the immune system crowding in.”
 This does not mean the treatment cured her cancer.

-Susan Love, MD, MBA is the Chief Visionary Officer of the Dr. Susan Love Foundation for Breast Cancer Research.
+Susan Love, MD, MBA is the Founder and Chief Visionary Officer of the Dr. Susan Love Foundation for Breast Cancer Research.

 The Dr. Susan Love Foundation for Breast Cancer Research is committed to conducting research on women instead of mice and rats.
 If we want to understand the cause and treatment of breast cancer in women we have to study women.
 Our anatomy is different and our hormones are more complex.
 While there have been a few very important insights into breast cancer that have come from the mouse model, there are many more studies that have not translated into humans.